fleetdm/fleet/articles/fleetd-mtls.md

 # mTLS support in fleetd

-The [Fleetd authentication](https://fleetdm.com/guides/fleetd-authentication#basic-article) article shows how Fleet's agent, fleetd, authenticates to Fleet and [TUF](https://fleetdm.com/guides/fleetd-updates#basic-article) servers.
+The [Fleetd Authentication](https://fleetdm.com/guides/fleetd-authentication#basic-article) article shows how Fleet's agent, fleetd, authenticates to Fleet and [TUF](https://fleetdm.com/guides/fleetd-updates#basic-article) servers.

-Additionally, Fleet premium admins can configure fleetd to use [mTLS](https://en.wikipedia.org/wiki/Mutual_authentication) on top of the existing authentication scheme to further increase the security of agent to server communication.
+Additionally, Fleet Premium admins can configure fleetd to use [mTLS](https://en.wikipedia.org/wiki/Mutual_authentication) on top of the existing authentication scheme to further increase the security of agent to server communication.

 > The Fleet server itself does not currently provide support for mTLS.
 > Admins that want to use mTLS on their endpoints must setup a load balancer or TLS terminator like AWS's ELB or nginx that support mTLS.